01

 The money path becomes part of the system, not a side chore.

-That is the reason /features/payments matters so much.
-It lets the coach focus on value while the money behaves more like a proper subscription layer under the service.
+That is the reason the payments surface matters so much.
+Stripe Connect sends every payment direct to the coach.
+The 0% platform-fee definition explains why TrainedBy takes nothing of what clients pay.
+The cockpit surfaces the failures the moment they happen.
+The coach focuses on value while the money behaves more like a real subscription layer under the service.

 Common questions.